 Mainly self-taught, Paul reads, writes and speaks the Filipino national language fluently.
-He maintains his own web site, Sarisari etc., which is devoted to Filipino history, language and culture, and he is often consulted for his knowledge of ancient Filipino writing.
+He maintains his own web site, Sarisari etc., which is devoted to Filipino history, language and culture, and he is often consulted for his knowledge of pre-colonial Filipino writing.

 Rey-ar ReyesCreative Director

-Rey-ar’s foundation in graphics design started with his training in Architecture at the Far Eastern University in Manila.
-His years of experience working as Art Director at leading creative shops in Manila, the Olbes Brothers’ Unit One Design and later with Olbes, Ogilvy & Mather Philippines honed Rey-ar’s knowledge and skills in concept design, art direction and execution.
+Rey-ar’s foundation in graphics design started with his training in Architecture at Far Eastern University in Manila.
+His years of experience working as Art Director at leading creative shops in Manila, the Olbes Brothers’ Unit One Design and later with Olbes, Ogilvy & Mather (O&M) Philippines honed Rey-ar’s knowledge and skills in concept design, art direction and execution.